lentinj/tp-compact-keyboard/README.md

 This was developed under a Debian unstable kernel, 3.12-1-amd64, and has been reported to work on kernels as early as 3.10 (CentOS 7).
-However older kernels (3.6, for example) don't send the report.
-Not sure why currently.
+However older kernels (3.6, for example) don't send the report; I'm not currently sure why.

 ### Using

-To enable/disable FnLk, do "./tp-compact-keyboard --fn-lock-disable" or "./tp-compact-keyboard --fn-lock-enable".
-This will find any bluetooth keyboards connected and enable/disable.
-It has a few other functions too, but they're not very useful on their own.
+To enable or disable FnLk on all connected ThinkPad Bluetooth keyboards, run ``./tp-compact-keyboard --fn-lock-enable`` or ``./tp-compact-keyboard --fn-lock-disable``.
+The program has a few other functions as well, but they're not very useful on their own.
 Have a look at the source.

 I'm assuming what you really want to do is force FnLk on and forget about it though.
 To do this, do the following as root: